Next (The Sensational Alex Harvey Band album): Cover versions

 "Swampsnake" was covered by American rock band Zilch on their 1998 debut album 3.2.1..

+"Faith Healer" has been recovered by several different performers.
+Foetus performed the song during a 1990 tour, documented on the 1992 album Male.
 Recoil covered "The Faith Healer" in 1992 on their album Bloodline with Douglas McCarthy of Nitzer Ebb on vocals.
 Other covers have been made by the Australian band The Church on their 1999 covers album A Box of Birds.
 In the same year, ex-Marillion singer Fish released his version on the album Raingods With Zippos.
 Heavy metal band Helloween also covered the song in their 1999 album Metal Jukebox, as did metal singer Udo Dirkschneider (Accept, U.D.O.) on his 2022 album of cover versions, My Way.
+Saxon recorded the song on their 2023 album of cover versions, More Inspirations.